GLOBAL MARKETS-Asian shares a sea of red as HK chaos hits sentiment

 By Swati Pandey

-SYDNEY, Nov 11 (Reuters) - Asian shares sank on Monday, the safe haven yen rose and gold jumped as fresh violence broke out in Hong Kong, while uncertainty still remained over whether the United States and China could end their damaging trade war.
+SYDNEY, Nov 11 (Reuters) - Asian shares sank on Monday, the safe haven yen rose and gold jumped following a fresh escalation of violence in Hong Kong while uncertainty still remained over whether the United States and China could end their damaging trade war.

-Hong Kong's Hang Seng index .HSI led the losses in Asia, down more than 2%, after police fired live rounds at protestors on the eastern side of Hong Kong island.
+Hong Kong's Hang Seng index .HSI led the losses in Asia, down 2.4%, after police fired live rounds at protestors on the eastern side of Hong Kong island.
 Cable TV and other Hong Kong media reported at least one protester being wounded.
 Video footage showed a protester lying in a pool of blood.

+In an indication of weak start on Wall Street E-minis for the S&P500 ESc1 eased 0.3%.
+U.S. bond markets are closed on Monday, but currency and equity markets will open.

+In early European trades, the pan-region Euro Stoxx 50 futures STXEc1 were flat, German DAX futures FDXc1 were down 0.1% while London's FTSE futures FFIc1 were off slightly.

-Australian shares .AXJO bucked the downbeat trend, rising 0.55% to a two-week high.
+Australian shares .AXJO bucked the downbeat trend, rising 0.7% to a near three-week high.

-That left MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS down 0.5%.

 "The China-U.S. trade war and the Hong Kong protest are combining to cast a negative pall on Asian markets today," said James McGlew, analyst at stockbroking firm Argonaut.